-- 1. It is important that your translation is accurate and that the content or meaning of the text does not change. - 2.
-It is important that the text is as easily understandable as possible, also for people with limited education. - 3.
-The survey instrument, which will be read aloud, must be as conversational as possible.
+1. It is important that your translation is accurate and that the content or meaning of the text does not change.

+2. It is important that the text is as easily understandable as possible, also for people with limited education.

+3. The survey instrument, which will be read aloud, must be as conversational as possible.
 Use formulations and sentence patterns that resemble a regular conversation.

 When we tested the first version of the survey, we also had important experiences with translation.
-Here are two examples:
+Here are some examples of pitfalls to pay attention to:

 The original survey instruments uses the phrase 'during the past year'.
 If the interview is carried out in July, we are, in other words, interested in the period since the previous July.
-However, this phrase was translated as 'last year' which would mean January-December during the previous year.
+Sometimes this phrase was translated as 'last year' which would mean January-December during the previous year.
 So 'last year' is wrong.
 But if 'during the past year' does not work well in the target language, the phrase 'since one year ago' would also be correct.